 We represent both name holders and those who wish to recover a name in:

 We represent both trade mark owners and domain name holders and complainants in:

 It is imperative that you choose lawyers who are experienced in domain name matters.
 Challenging entitlement of a domain name is a speedier alternative to litigation.
 It is a form of dispute resolution that often gives you the commercial outcome you desire.

 Our Principal is a former Director of the .au Domain Administration (the organisation that administers the .au domain space) and has been practicing Intellectual Property law for over a decade.
 She has been representing domain name registrants and trade mark owners in respect of competing rights in domains for decades.

 We can also assist you to register a domain, obtain a domain name licence, dispute a Domain Name registration and obtain a trade mark registration.

-We have run and won domain name disputes like yours before – let us win your dispute.
+We have run and won cases like yours before – let us win your case.

-Please complete the form below to express interest in having your Domain Names transferred to its rightful owner.
+Please complete the form to express interest in having a Domain Name Disputed.